Interview Query

 CVS Health SQL Interview Questions

-SQL questions are a core part of the interview process at CVS Health for data analyst, software engineer, and data scientist roles.
+SQL questions are a core part of the CVS Health interview process for data analyst, software engineer, and data scientist roles.

-The majority of CVS Health’s SQL questions focus on product metrics.
-Candidates are expected to demonstrate their ability to measure and analyze relevant product data.
-Data analytics and A/B Testing are also common topics, where you may be asked to interpret data or extract insights from complex datasets.
+Most of CVS Health’s SQL questions focus on product metrics.
+Candidates must demonstrate their ability to measure and analyze relevant product data.
+Data analytics and A/B Testing are common topics where you may be asked to interpret data or extract insights from complex datasets.
 Some questions you may encounter include:

 1. Find all users that are currently “Excited” and have never been “Bored” with a campaign.